 Title Insurance also insures that you are the true, legally recognized owner of the property, you can sell your home without objection due to a defect in the title, and that you have a legal right to access your property from a public street or private road.
 Title insurance offers financial protection against these and other hazards.
 Title Insurance pays all costs, including attorneys’ fees, associated with defending an attack on title, and will either perfect the title or pay valid claims.

 Most mortgage Lenders require Buyers to purchase a Lender’s Title Policy to protect the Lender’s financial interest in the property and to insure the validity of its mortgage as a lien on the property.
 The Lender policy does not protect the homeowner.
 A home owner is only protected if an Owner’s Title Policy is purchased.

 Hudkins Law offers title insurance through the following carriers:

 Old Republic Title http://www.oldrepublictitle.com/newnational/Index.asp

 About Hudkins Law

 Hudkins Law was founded in 2006 by Jacqueline M. Hudkins.
 The firm provides title and settlement services for residential and commercial real estate transactions.
-Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys to offer competitive flat fee pricing.
-The firm employs ten Attorneys and ten paralegals and maintains offices in Concord NH, Windham NH, New London NH, Keene, NH, Norwich VT, & Andover, MA.
+Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys.
+The firm employs nine Attorneys and ten paralegals and maintains offices in Windham NH, Concord NH, Hampton, NH, New London, NH, Keene, NH, Norwich VT, & Andover, MA.